vtex/styleguide/react/components/ActionMenu/README.md

-#### An ActionMenu lets a user choose an action to perform from a list of options (menu).
+#### An Action Menu lets a user choose an action to perform from a list of options (menu).

 ### 👎 Don'ts

 - Don't use an ActionMenu if you want to provide a list of options that doesn't represent actions.
-- Don't use a button with text and no carret, it may be confused if a common button with no menu. (the `showCaretIcon=false` prop exists so the button with only an icon can be possible)
+- Avoid hiding the caret, it signifies to the user that this button behaves different than normal buttons.

 ### Related components